Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger

 where $\tilde{X}$ represents the complex GW signal, and $S_n(f)$ is the noise power spectral density of the corresponding detector, which can be downloaded from the Sensitive Curves website\footnote{\url{https://git.ligo.org/sensitivity-curves/observing-scenario-paper-2019-2020-update/-/tree/master}}.

-From the above simulation, we obtain the distribution of the injected BNS merger events over luminosity distance, which is presented in Figure \ref{fig:GWdet} as the blue histogram.
+From the above simulation, we obtain the distribution of the injected BNS merger events over luminosity distance $d_{l}(z)$, which is presented in the left panel of Figure~\ref{fig:GWdet} as the blue histogram.
 In this plot, we also show the distribution of the events detected above the threshold $\mathrm{SNR_{net}}$ of 8 by either IGWN4 (yellow histogram) or IGWN5 (green histogram).
-From Figure \ref{fig:GWdet}, one can calculate the GW detection rate ($R_{\mathrm{GW}}(z)$) as a function of redshift (or luminosity distance) simply by dividing the number of detections by IGWN4 (IGWN5) by the number of all injected events at each redshift.
+The middle (right) panel of Figure~\ref{fig:GWdet} displays the GW detection rate $R_{\mathrm{GW}}(z)$ as a function of redshift (or $d_{l}$), calculated by dividing the number of detections from IGWN4 (IGWN5) by the total injected events at each redshift.
 Here, we model $R_{\mathrm{GW}}(z)$ with empirical piecewise functions.
 For the case of IGWN4, we have